Women and Girls in STEM

 - Riverside County, Riverside – April 20, 2017 | 4:00 pm – 7:00 pm | Riverside County Office of Education, Conference Center Flyer

-Although women make up almost half of the workforce in the United States, they comprise less than 25% of workers in STEM fields.
-This is reflective of STEM culture in universities and workplaces, which are dominated by men.
-This creates a revolving door in which women enter STEM fields, experience alienation by the lack of women and discrimination from their male peers, and then leave to find a more inclusive work space.
-Research has demonstrated that the most effective way to keep women and girls in STEM is through the encouragement of mentors.
-STEM fields can offer women broader career opportunities and higher salaries and employment is predicted to balloon by almost 17 percent between 2010 and 2020.
+Although women make up almost half of the workforce in the United States, they comprise less than 25% of workers in STEAM fields.
+This is reflective of STEAM culture in universities and workplaces, which are dominated by men.
+This creates a revolving door in which women enter STEAM fields, experience alienation by the lack of women and discrimination from their male peers, and then leave to find a more inclusive work space.
+Research has demonstrated that the most effective way to keep women and girls in STEAM is through the encouragement of mentors.
+STEAM fields can offer women broader career opportunities and higher salaries and employment is predicted to balloon by almost 17 percent between 2010 and 2020.
 Engaging women and girls is vital to filling these positions and to California’s future.

 College and Career Readiness (High School and College)